Every enterprise has more potential AI use cases than capacity to pursue. The challenge isn't generating ideas; it's selecting the right ones.

 Cognitive Load Analysis

 Not all tasks are equal candidates for automation.
-The Friction Audit applies cognitive load analysis to distinguish between tasks that require genuinely novel reasoning and tasks that follow repeatable patterns.
-This distinction is the single most important factor in predicting whether an AI implementation will succeed.
+The Friction Audit uses cognitive load analysis to distinguish between tasks requiring novel reasoning and those following repeatable patterns.

-Cognitive load analysis evaluates each task along three dimensions.
-First, pattern consistency: does the task follow a recognizable structure across instances, or does each instance present a fundamentally unique challenge?
-Second, decision complexity: how many variables must be considered simultaneously, and how ambiguous is the mapping from inputs to correct outputs?
-Third, exception frequency: how often does the task encounter situations that fall outside established patterns and require creative problem-solving?
+Second, decision complexity: how many variables are considered simultaneously, and how ambiguous is the input-to-output mapping?
+Third, exception frequency: how often does the task encounter situations outside established patterns, requiring creative problem-solving?

 ROI Scoring: From Opportunity to Priority